 Our board of directors is presently comprised of nine (9) directors and is divided into three (3) classes.
 Each class consists of one third of the total number of directors, and each class has a three (3) year term.
-There are three (3) current directors in Class I, whose term of office expires in 2011: Joseph J. Krivulka, Howard W. Robin and Dennis L. Winger.
-Each of the current directors in Class I has been nominated for reelection at the Annual Meeting.
+There are three (3) current directors in Class III, whose term of office expires in 2013: R. Scott Greer, Christopher A. Kuebler and Lutz Lingnau.
+Each of the current directors in Class III has been nominated for reelection at the Annual Meeting.
 Messrs.
-Krivulka and Robin were previously elected by the stockholders.
-Mr. Winger was appointed to a newly created vacancy by the board of directors on December 8, 2009.
+Greer, Kuebler and Lingnau were all previously elected by the stockholders.
 Vacancies on the board, including vacancies created by an increase in the number of directors, are filled only by persons elected by a majority of the remaining directors.
 A director elected by the board to fill a vacancy in a class serves until the earlier of the remainder of the full term of that class, that director's successor is elected and qualified or their death, resignation or removal.

 Directors are elected by a majority of the votes cast at the Annual Meeting and entitled to vote on the election of directors.
-A majority of votes cast shall mean that the number of shares voted "for" a director's election exceeds fifty percent (50%) of the number of votes cast with respect to that director's election, with votes cast including votes "Against" in each case and excluding abstentions with respect to that director's election.
-Shares represented by executed proxies will be voted for the election of the three nominees named below, unless the "against" or "abstain" voting selection has been marked on the proxy card.
+A majority of votes cast shall mean that the number of shares voted "For" a director's election exceeds fifty percent (50%) of the number of votes cast with respect to that director's election, with votes cast including votes "Against" in each case and excluding abstentions with respect to that director's election.
+Shares represented by executed proxies will be voted for the election of the three nominees named below, unless the "Against" or "Abstain" voting selection has been marked on the proxy card.
 If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would otherwise be voted for such nominee will be voted for the election of a substitute nominee proposed by the nominating and corporate governance committee and nominated by the board of directors.
 Each person nominated for election has agreed to serve if elected.
 Our management has no reason to believe that any nominee will be unable to serve.
-If elected at the Annual Meeting, each of the nominees will serve until the earlier of the 2014 annual meeting, their successors are elected and qualified or their death, resignation or removal.
+If elected at the Annual Meeting, each of the nominees will serve until the earliest of the 2016 annual meeting, their successor is elected and qualified or their death, resignation or removal.